ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/customer/Readme.md

 ![data share customer](./images/data%20share/18.png)

-7. Optionally you can enable the snapshot schedule if configured at public side.
-For that, check mark the **Daily** schedule under *Snapshot schedule* tab and click *Enable*.
+7. Optionally you can enable the snapshot schedule if configured at the public side.
+For that, checkmark the **Daily** schedule under *Snapshot schedule* tab and click *Enable*.

 ![data share customer](./images/data%20share/19.png)